aws-samples/aws-appsync-presence-api/README.md

 ![Architecture](blogpost/images/Presence_API_Events.png)

 There are two different scripts to build the stack in the `lib` folder:
-- `presence-stack.ts` describes the main stack
-- `schema.ts` describes the GraphQl schema as code first.
+- `schema.ts` describes the GraphQl schema as code first
+- `presence-stack.ts` describes the main stack, including the previous schema

+## Tests